hellerve/blog/wip/Scheme_Macros_I:_Modules.md

 system.
 It is relatively simple and limited, but serves as a good foundation for something that caters better to your needs.

-There are a few low-hanging fruits that you could work on to get started making this the truly awesome module system your language deserves, or just as an exercise.
+There are a few low-hanging fruit that you could work on to get started making this the truly awesome module system your language deserves, or just as an exercise.